-Santorum's victory in Kansas -- which his top rivals essentially ceded -- came on the heels of his three victories on Super Tuesday.
+Santorum’s victory in Kansas – which his top rivals essentially ceded – came on the heels of his three victories on Super Tuesday last week.
 His campaign said tea party loyalists and conservatives continue to rally around him, and he went after Romney on Sunday as a shifting candidate with no loyalty to conservative principles.

 Santorum received 51% of the votes, according to a Kansas Republican Party initial count.
 Romney was second with 21%, followed by Newt Gingrich at 14% and Ron Paul at 13%.

 Santorum picked up 33 delegates in the Jayhawk State; Romney won seven.

 Campaigning in Springfield, Missouri, on Saturday afternoon, Santorum went after President Barack Obama.
 He criticized the president’s stance on energy, health care, Iran and the debt.
 The Republican candidate also talked about entitlement programs.

 “In the eyes of the president, America is a great country because government redistributes wealth,” Santorum said.

 Romney and Gingrich abandoned plans to campaign in Kansas and instead focused on Tuesday primaries in Mississippi and Alabama.
 Paul campaigned in Kansas on Friday and Saturday.

 According to a CNN estimate Saturday, Romney had 458 delegates, compared with 203 for Santorum, 118 for Gingrich and 66 for Paul.
 A candidate needs 1,144 delegates at the Republican convention this summer to secure the nomination to face Obama in November.